Contents

 When you complete a JSA, you’re taking crucial steps to protect your employees and ensure that your workplace complies with standard safety regulations.

-JSA Step #1: Choose a Job to Analyze
+JSA Step #1: Select the Job to Be Analyzed

 For example, in the construction industry, jobs involving fall protection can benefit significantly from a job safety analysis due to the high rate of fatalities from falls.

-JSA Step #2: Break the Job Down into Specific Tasks
+JSA Step #2: Break the Job Down into Steps

 Once you’ve determined which job to analyze, break that operation into the specific tasks required to complete it.
+Breaking down the task into logical steps helps uncover where hazards may occur.
+Steps such as “set up equipment,” “perform the operation,” and “clean up work area” could be separate tasks in a machinery maintenance task.
 List every step from start to finish.

 For example, operating a piece of machinery might include preparing for the job, turning on the equipment, performing the task, shutting down the machine, and completing any necessary clean-up.